hapax/hapax.github.io/assets/reality.md

 In a universe so much older, and larger, and more complex than anything the ancient myths prepared us for, we need new stories to orient us.
-The stories are told by the objects themselves, and woven into the world. <!-- Science provides them.; it makes the universe full.-->
+The stories are told by the objects themselves and woven into the world, <!-- Science provides them.; it makes the universe full.-->
+and the job of the scientist is to listen and interpret.
+Of course we make errors, mishear, misunderstand, or interpret after our own biases.
+But at the end of the day, we come back to what the world is trying to tell us; because we care about the underlying stories, the process is self-correcting.
+Science is the act of falling in love with reality and filling it with meaning.

 <!-- They are much stranger than anything dreamt of in our mythologies.
 Science tells us that the force which pulled the apple, and